White House Farm murders: Nevill

 Nevill was found in the kitchen, dressed in pyjamas, lying over an overturned chair next to the fireplace, amid a scene suggestive of a struggle.
 He had been shot eight times, six times to the head and face, fired when the rifle was a few inches from his skin.
 The remaining shots to his body had occurred from at least two feet away.
 Based on where the empty cartridge cases were found—three in the kitchen and one on the stairs—the police concluded that he had been shot four times upstairs, but had managed to get downstairs where a struggle took place, and during which he was hit several times with the rifle and shot again, this time fatally.

 There were two wounds to Nevill's right side, and two to the top of his head which would probably have resulted in unconsciousness.
 The left side of his lip was wounded, his jaw was fractured, and his teeth, neck and larynx were damaged.
 The pathologist said he "would not have been able to engage in purposeful talk", according to the Court of Appeal.
 There were gunshot wounds to his left shoulder and left elbow.
 The court heard that he had "black eyes and a broken nose, linear bruising to the cheeks, lacerations to the head, linear type bruising to the right forearm, bruising to the left wrist and forearm and three circular burn type marks to the back.
 The linear marks were consistent with Mr Bamber having been struck with a long blunt object, possibly a gun."
 One of the pillars of the prosecution case was that Sheila would not have been strong enough to inflict this beating on Nevill, who was 6 ft 4 in (1.93 m) tall and by all accounts in good health.

 June

 June's body and clothing were heavily bloodstained; she was found in her nightdress with bare feet.
 The police believe she had been sitting up during part of the attack, based on the pattern of blood on her clothing.
 She was found lying on the floor by the door of the master bedroom.
 June had been shot seven times.
 One shot to her forehead, between her eyes, was fired from under 1 ft away.
 That and another shot to the right side of her head would both have caused her death quickly, the court heard.
-There were also shots to the right side of her lower neck, her right forearm, and two injuries on the right side of her chest and right knee.
+There were also shots to the right side of her lower neck and to her right forearm, and two injuries on the right side of her chest and right knee.